mattmccreesh/sHeap/README.md

 Once we have everything compiled, we need to set up the environment to run with our own implementations.

-`LD_PRELOAD` is an environment variable that should be used to point to the `sheap.so` shared object file.
+`LD_PRELOAD` is an environment variable that should be used to pokkint to the `sheap.so` shared object file.

 For example, if you are at the top of the repo you can run with:
 ```